catwalkghost/gamesys-coding-exercise/README.md

 ```bash
 yarn install
 ```
-to intall all dependencies for the project.
+to install all dependencies for the project.

 To start Dev server run:
 ```bash